SynBioDex/SBOL-utilities/README.md

 and reports the differences.

 ### Add a package definition to an SBOL file
-The `define_module` utility checks if an SBOL file constitutes a module and adds the needed lines to a new
+The `define_package` utility in `package` checks if an SBOL file constitutes a package and creates a new file with the package definition